 Speaking clubs also offer an informal atmosphere and are not binding, that is you can easily skip a meeting when you cannot come without feeling guilty or missing a part of the course.
 I found 2 wonderful, gezellig, and free speaking clubs in Haarlem:

-De Taalmaatjes is run by a teacher every Thursday morning at Badhuis Leidsebuurt in Haarlem.
+De Taalmaatjes is run by a teacher every Thursday morning (10-12am) at Badhuis Leidsebuurt in Haarlem.
 In addition to good quality time in practising Dutch, there is a nice atmosphere, good music and cheap coffee/ tea/ snacks.
-You can improve your Dutch even quicker by taking lessons with Ruud, the teacher leading these meetings.
+You can improve your Dutch even quicker by taking lessons with Ruud, the teacher who leads these meetings.

 Coffee and Dutch – people who learn Dutch and meet every Friday morning at 10:30 at a cafe in Haarlem to practise their skills over a coffee or even breakfast, every time at a different cafe.
-Unlike De Taalmaatjes, there is no structure nor exercises, but the conversation is always lively and there are a couple of Dutch joining the meetings who are happy to answer any questions concerning the language or cultural differences.
+Unlike De Taalmaatjes, there is no structure nor exercises, but the conversation is always lively and most of the time Dutch volunteers join the meetings and are happy to answer questions concerning the language or cultural differences.

 Italki – you can also learn a language with a teacher online, at a convenient time and in the comfort of your home, or even find a mate for (free) language exchange.

 With all that said, it should be understood that not everybody is able to learn languages by themselves, some people need a teacher who will give instructions and answer the questions arising on the way.
 Others (like us), on the other hand, find it more productive and/ or easier and faster to learn by themselves, choosing the convenient time, place and pace.
 That is why we found all those resources helpful and didn’t go to a language school to learn Dutch.
 But!
 Maybe I should add that we speak several more languages, which also helps.
-Nevertheless, there are people who don’t have any degree at all and successfully learn online, from books and using other resources for self-learning, without anybody pushing them.
+Nevertheless, there are many people who successfully learn online, from books and using other resources for self-learning, without anybody pushing them.